Etron-RA/RetroAchievements/Tutorials/04_Arithmetic_Operations/Example_4B.md

 # Example 4B: Golden Scorpion
 The challenge of **Pitfall!** comes from the strict time limit of needing to collect all 32 treasures in 20 minutes.
 The time limit is so strict that you need to utilize some of the underground shortcuts to collect all the treasures in time.
 Traversing an underground passage is equivalent to traversing three screens above ground so you can speed through very quickly underground.
 However, treasures only appear above ground and some underground passages are dead ends so you must map you route carefully to succeed.
 The following achievement rewards the player for scoring 70,000 points in under 15 minutes.
-To accomplish this the player must utilize the underground passages.
+To accomplish this the player must utilize the underground passages.<br>
 ![Pitfall Harry about to pickup a diamond ring](Pitfall_Golden_Scorpion.png)
 ```
 // Pitfall!